 Militia of the Immaculata & Our Lady of the Angels Province

 With a view to promoting consecration to the Immaculate among the faithful served through the ministries of our friars of Our Lady of the Angels Province, Fr.
-Jobe Abbass, OFM Conv., who serves as our Province MI Assistant, plans to visit all of our pastoral ministries, over the next four years.
+Jobe Abbass, OFM Conv., who serves as our Province MI Assistant, plans to visit all of our pastoral ministries, over the next few years.
 In working with our Director of Mission Advancement, new prayer cards and MI enrollment forms are being created.
 Friar Jobe will be preaching at the Masses in the parishes to encourage the faithful to consecrate themselves to the Immaculate and to enroll in the M.I.
 At those Masses, the congregation will be given an envelope with the consecratory prayers card and a miraculous medal.
 On the envelope those who wish to enroll will have to opportunity to fill out the information and apply to enroll in the M.I.
 Enrollment Certificates will be issued from our offices in Rensselaer, NY.

 Consistent with our Franciscan charism and tradition of devotion to the Blessed Virgin Mary, our Order’s Constitutions remind our friars that in St. Maximilian’s unconditional consecration to the Immaculate, we have found “a concrete form of openness to the new challenges of mission.”
 Our province plans to more fully tap into this devotion from our Kolbean heritage.
 Friar Jobe and our friars serving as pastors have mapped out a partial schedule through January 2020, to preach at the Masses to promote the consecration and enrollment in the Militia of the Immaculata.

 M.I.
 INITIATIVE SCHEDULE THROUGH JANUARY 2020